hirosystems/stacks.js/docs/overview.md

 # Stacks.js Overview

 Stacks.js is an SDK for building on the Stacks blockchain.
-It's a collection of various JavaScript libraries allowing developers to interact with the Stacks blockchain or allowing their users to.
+It's a collection of various JavaScript libraries allowing developers to interact with the Stacks blockchain or allow their users to.

 <!-- todo: add better UI, e.g. grid of cards -->